paulstothard/helpful_commands/README.md

     runtime = 30
 ```

-Rules that run commands that require few resources to run (e.g. downloading a small file) can be marked as `localrules`, which causes Snakemake to run them directly on the head node instead of submitting them to the job queue for execution on a compute node:
+Rules that run commands that require few resources to run (e.g. downloading a small file) can be marked as `localrules`, which causes Snakemake to run them directly on the login instead of submitting them to the job queue for execution on a compute node:

 ```python
 localrules: gc_content, some_other_rule